Health & Safety

 Our team is trained to identify and respond in a calm and calculated manner during an emergency.
 We will seek medical attention as needed and support students during the duration of the emergency.
 In level three emergencies the most important goal is to locate all students quickly, ensure safety and communicate this information to parents and other stakeholders.
 If medical or other emergency necessitates evacuation we will work with the various stakeholders to coordinate, facilitate and support.

 In January 2018, the U.S. Department of State replaced its existing advisory system and created a new rubric for travel advisory levels.
-This new system issues a travel advisory for all countries in the world ranging from level one to level four.
-LeadAbroad will not operate programs in level four advisory level countries.
+This system issues a travel advisory for all countries in the world ranging from level one to level four.
 A summary of each advisory level is as follows:

 To see a complete list of travel advisories for every country in the world click here.
 Note that country conditions can change at any time and the US Department of State reevaluates all travel advisory levels at least once a year.
-For more information on staying safe while traveling internationally click here.
+For more information on safety while studying abroad click here.